-MLaw's collaboration with the University of Maryland Francis King Carey School of Law will provide faculty, classes and other resources to the minor.
-The faculty of University of Maryland Carey School of Law will teach a minimum of two elective courses in the minor.
-Further, undergraduates will have the opportunity to work with the law school faculty and law students, as well as make use of ongoing activities and resources that will take place at the law school.
+Collaboration: MLaw's collaboration with with the University of Maryland Francis King Carey School of Law provides faculty, classes and other resources to the minor.
+The law school faculty will teach a minimum of two elective courses in the minor curriculum.
+Further, undergraduates can work with law school faculty and students outside of the classroom, as well as make use of ongoing activities and resources that take place at the law school.

 Due to the challenging curriculum, numerous practical experience opportunities, and collaboration with a great law school, this interdisciplinary Law and Society minor is one of the first of its kind and a benchmark for similar programs to follow.

 Yes.
 As long as you have satisfied all application requirements, you may apply for Spring admission in the fall of the same academic year.
 For 2024 Spring admission, best consideration is October 31, 2023.